• Skip to primary navigation

 • Add onions, garlic, green pepper, and red pepper and cook for 2-3 minutes.

-• Add salt to taste and stir well.
+• Add salt and stir well.

-• Cover the pot with a tight fitting lid and reduce the heat to low.
+• Cover the pot with a tight-fitting lid and reduce the heat to low.
 Cook for 25-30 minutes until the chicken is tender.

 • Serve hot.